How Much Money Can You Get from Getting Hit by a Car as a Pedestrian in New York City?

 The amount of money you can get for your accident may also change if you were also negligent.
 According to C.V.P.
 Law § 1411, New York follows a pure comparative negligence rule.
 Under this rule, a plaintiff’s damages will be reduced in proportion to their own fault.
 As such, if you are found to be 30% negligent, the money you are awarded will be reduced by 30%.

 Unlike other states, New York does not bar you from recovery if you are partially at fault.
 It does not matter if you are 10% negligent or 90% negligent.
 As long as you are not 100% at fault, you can still recover damages.
 However, the more negligent you were, the less likely you are to succeed.
 If you share a high degree of blame for the accident, a court might not rule in your favor.

 Our Brooklyn car accident attorneys can help you determine if you share any fault for your accident.
 For example, crossing the street when you do not have the right of way may make you partially responsible for your injuries.
-Our team can help you argue that you do not share any blame for the accident or that your share of the blame is minimal at most.
+Our team of Bronx pedestrian accident lawyers can help you argue that you do not share any blame for the accident or that your share of the blame is minimal at most.

 Call Our New York City Car Accident Attorneys

 If you were struck by a car as a pedestrian, you deserve to have your damages and other expenses covered by the responsible driver.
 Our Queens car accident attorneys are available to discuss your case in a free legal consultation.
-Call The Carrion Law Firm at (718) 841-0083 to get help as soon as possible.
+Call the Harlem pedestrian accident lawyers The Carrion Law Firm at (718) 841-0083 to get help as soon as possible.